dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 *   An `ifElement` is a constant element if its condition is a constant expression evaluating to a value of type `bool` and either:

-    *   The condition evaluates to `true`, then when the "then" element is a constant expression, and the "else" element (if it exists) is a potentially constant element.
+    *   The condition evaluates to `true`, the "then" element is a constant expression, and the "else" element (if it exists) is a potentially constant element.

-    *   The condition evaluates to `false`, then when the "then" element is a potentially constant element, and the "else" element (if it exists) is a constant element.
+    *   The condition evaluates to `false`, the "then" element is a potentially constant element, and the "else" element (if it exists) is a constant element.

 *   An `ifElement` is potentially constant if its condition, "then" element, and "else" element (if any) are potentially constant expressions.